technicalpickles/jeweler/README.markdown

  * `lib/hello-gem.rb` waiting for you to code
  * `test/` containing a (failing) shoulda test suite [shoulda](http://github.com/thoughtbot/shoulda)

-Beyond just editing, you'll be interacting with your gem with `rake`.
-To see all the tasks available with a brief description, you can run:

-    $ rake -T

 ### More `jeweler` options

-As a side note, the `jeweler` command supports a lot of options.
+The `jeweler` command supports a lot of options.
 Mostly, they are for generating baked in support for this test framework, or that.

 Check out `jeweler --help` for the most up to date options.

 ## Hello, rake tasks

+Beyond just editing source code, you'll be interacting with your gem using `rake` a lot.
+To see all the tasks available with a brief description, you can run:

+    $ rake -T

 You'll need a version before you can start installing your gem locally.
 The easiest way is with the `version:write` Rake task.
 Let's imagine you start with 0.1.0

     $ rake version:write MAJOR=0 MINOR=1 PATCH=0

-You can now go forth and develop having an initial version set.
+You can now go forth and develop, now that there's an initial version defined.
 Eventually, you should install and test the gem:

     $ rake install